orthecreedence/cl-async/future.md

 of the asynchronous operations in cl-async are stream-oriented, server oriented, or have no values at all.
-The [http-client](/cl-async/http#http-client) is the only piece that would benefit from using futures, and as such it's a bit weird to use callbacks everywhere but one function.
+The [http-client](/cl-async/http#http-client) is the only piece that would benefit from using futures, and as such it's a bit weird to use callbacks everywhere but one function, which uses futures.

 Instead, futures are provided as a standard way to build drivers.
 Most drivers provide a request-response interface, which is much more suited to futures.

-So really, cl-async will at its core always use callbacks and CPS, but drivers will be able to provide an interface to make its users feel less like they are programming javascript via futures and macros.
+So really, cl-async will at its core always use callbacks and CPS, but drivers will be able to use futures to provide an interface that makes its users feel less like they are programming javascript and more like programming lisp.

 <a id="future-api"></a>
 Futures API